-Unless otherwise disclosed in this Prospectus, the indices or benchmarks used within the meaning of the Regulation (EU) 2016/1011, or the statutory equivalent thereof which forms part of English law by virtue of the EUWA, (as applicable) (the "Benchmark Regulations") by the Funds are, as at the date of this Prospectus, provided by benchmark administrators who benefit from the transitional arrangements afforded under the applicable Benchmark Regulation and accordingly may not appear yet on the register of administrators and benchmarks maintained by the relevant supervisory authority.
-These benchmark administrators should apply for authorisation or registration as an administrator under the applicable Benchmark Regulation before 1 January 2020.
-Updated information on this register should be available no later than 1 January 2020.
+Unless otherwise disclosed in this Prospectus, the indices or benchmarks used within the meaning of the Regulation (EU) 2016/1011, or the statutory equivalent thereof which forms part of English law by virtue of the EUWA, (as applicable) (the "Benchmark Regulations") by the Funds are, as at the date of this Prospectus, provided by benchmark administrators who appear on the register of administrators and benchmarks maintained by the relevant supervisory authority.
 The Manager maintains written plans setting out the actions that will be taken in the event of the benchmark materially changing or ceasing to be provided.
 Copies of a description of these plans are available upon request and free of charge from the registered office of the Manager.